 You thought you were fine with your arrangement, but you can’t help yourself: you track her down, and, under false pretenses, you strike up a friendship.
 Hannah has no idea who you really are.
 Then, Hannah starts showing up to your coffee dates with telltale bruises, and you realize she’s being abused by her husband.
 Who, of course, is also your husband.
 But you’ve never known him to be violent, ever.

 Who exactly is your husband, and how far would you go to find the truth?
 Would you risk your own life?

 Review: I am a huge fan of Tarryn Fisher’s previous novels so I was ridiculously excited to get to read her upcoming novel early.
 Based on past experience with her writing, I was fully expecting something twisted and crazy… and The Wives is exactly that!
 Just when I thought I knew what was going to happen, Tarryn throws in a twist, and then another twist, and another, until I’m not even sure what is happening!
 What I love about Tarryn’s books are that they aren’t what they seem in the beginning.
 The Wives appears to be a book about a polygamist marriage but that doesn’t even scratch the surface of what it ends up being in the end.
 I was completely shocked!
 I don’t want to say too much about the actual plot of the story because I think this book is one you kind of want to go in without any preconceived notions.
 If you are into psychological thrillers or Tarryn’s books, I highly recommend checking this one out!
 You won’t be disappointed.

-I received an advance copy of this book from the publisher in exchange for an honest review.
+I received an early copy of this book from the publisher via NetGalley in exchange for an honest review.